dlalaj/CS221Docker/README.md

 # CS221 Docker Dev Environment
 This is a guide on how to setup a local development environment for CPSC221's labs and programming assignments based on the 2024 summer term 1 offering using Docker.
 This semester, the course is using gcc to compile all code for labs and PAs.
 It has been tested for MacOS but not for Windows or Linux.
-MacOS and Linux users will very likely be able to run the code for these locally as well since gcc is typically installed by default into either of these OSes.
+MacOS users will very likely be able to run the code for these locally as well since gcc/g++ and clang/clang++ are typically installed by default into either of these OSes.
+Linux users will be able to run all handouts whose Makefile specifies gcc/g++ only unless clang(++) is installed manually.

-## Limitations
-This setup will NOT work if the lab/PA Makefiles change to using Clang instead.
-In that case you are encouraged to change the Dockerfile so that the image is not taken from the gcc one but one that supports Clang.

 ## Using the setup
 You are recommended to open the CS221Docker repo using some text editor of your choice (VSCode is a pretty good one, so why not that).
 To follow the guide below make sure you run all commands at the level where the Makefile of this repo is placed.